 Category 3: Kalsi Washpipe packing

 Kalsi Washpipe packing is interchangeable with the conventional packing that is used in the washpipe assemblies of oilfield power swivels and top drives.
 Like conventional packing, it is supported by and clamped between form-fitting metal spacers.
 Kalsi packing incorporates hydrodynamic waves on the low-pressure end of the dynamic sealing lip.
 Lubricant is provided to these waves by the conventional re-greasing operation.
-We provide hardware-related guidance to organizations that use our packing to help them obtain maximum performance.
+When rotation occurs, these waves help to lubricate the most highly stressed portion of the packing, reducing friction, heat, and wear.
+We provide hardware-related guidance to organizations who use our high pressure washpipe packing to help them make improvements that promote maximum performance.

 Category 4: BDRP-brand rotary seals

-BDRP-brand rotary seals have an elastomer body with a plastic lining that incorporates aggressive hydrodynamic waves.
-BDRP seals are designed to serve as hydraulic swivel seals and can seal lubricant pressure in either axial direction.
+BDRP-brand rotary seals have an elastomer body with an integral plastic lining that incorporates aggressive hydrodynamic waves that allow the seal to hydroplane on a lubricant film during rotation.
+BDRP seals are designed to serve as hydraulic swivel seals and can seal hydraulic pressure acting in either axial direction.
 They are simply installed in a housing groove and compressed radially against a rotatable shaft.
 Pairs of adjacent seals are used to define hydraulic channels between the housing and the shaft.